 Note; when the trade off between reduced torque for greater speed is attractive, eyeball our DS110CLHV because it's basically the same servo (but with different gearing).
 Outputting 110 oz-in at an über speedy 0.035sec/60° this servo is actually fast enough for tail rotor use - just be sure to verify your gyro supports a servo with a 1520μs neutral (most do).
 Anyway, aggressive 3D pilots really favor this servo.

 Finally, if the thought of mini-size servos - but with brushless instead of coreless motors - are your cup of tea, our DS160BLHV and DS085BLHV (760μs) are the very top-of-the food chain.
 Thing is, they go for nearly 100 bucks a pop so they're not for everybody.
 However, with an all-aluminum case plus a brushless motor, these are our take-no-prisoners approach to a mini-size servo for those who want the very best . . . and damn the expense!
 You know who you are.

-you'll judge we may be blunt, but we're also fair).
+trusting you'll judge us to be blunt, but fair).